 This will turn off automatic garbage collection and instead run a sweep every reporting interval.
 Any objects found by the collector will be graphed using objgraph to help find reference cycles.
 The resulting graphs images will be written to the directory specified.

 The objgraph library and graphviz package must be installed for this to work properly.

-All metrics generated by baseplate-serve are prefixed with your application's configured namespace, followed by runtime. {hostname}.PID{process_id}.
+All metrics generated by baseplate-serve are prefixed with runtime and are tagged with hostname and PID